bmth-arg-wiki/bmth-arg-wiki.github.io/pages/files/skystarjammers.md

 > ⚠ This page contains password spoilers.

-> Do you wanna start a cult with me?
+> "Do you wanna start a cult with me?"

 This file contains a poster of Skys and his band, 'Skys and the Starjammers', with the filename seemingly missing an S in Skys.